paritytech/research/docs/Polkadot/economics/applied-research/rfc17.md

 Current tenants who obtain fewer cores from the market than expected have the right to renew their core(s) during the next 7 days.
 Once this information is known, the system can allocate all cores and assign ownership.
 If the combined number of renewals and auction winners exceeds the number of available cores, renewals are first served and the remaining cores are then allocated from highest to lowest bidder, until all are assigned (more information can be found in the mechanics section).
 With this, when demand exceeds supply (and some renewal decisions), some bidders may not receive the coretime they expected from the auction.

-While this mechanism is necessary to ensure that current coretime users are not suddenly left without an allocation, potentially disrupting their operations, it may distort price discovery in the open market.
-This may mean that a winning bidder is displaced by a renewal decision.
+While this mechanism ensures that current coretime users are not suddenly left without an allocation, potentially disrupting their operations, it can distort price discovery in the open market.
+With this, a winning bidder may be displaced by a renewal decision.

 Since bidding is straightforward and can be considered static (it requires only one transaction and is therefore trivially automated), renewals serve as a safety net and all coretime users should participate in the auction.
 To that end, a financial incentive to bid is introduced by increasing the renewal price to `clearing_price * PENALTY` (e.g., 30%).
 This penalty must be high enough to create a sufficient incentive for teams to prefer bidding over passively renewing.

-:::note
+:::note Penalty appplication
 The `PENALTY` applies when the number of unique bidders in the auction, plus current tenants with renewal rights, exceeds the number of available cores.
 If total demand is lower than the number of offered cores, the `PENALTY` is set to 0%, and renewers pay only the `clearing_price`.
 This reflects the expectation that the `clearing_price` will not exceed the `reserve_price`, even with all coretime consumers participating in the auction.
 To avoid reimbursements, the 30% `PENALTY` is automatically applied to all renewers as soon as the combined count of unique bidders and potential renewers surpasses the number of available cores.
 :::